|

 Introduction

 The Gomphales is the order of macro-fungi in the Basidiomycota that is the biggest taxonomic mess right now.
-Our species of Lentaria may need a new name.
-The type species and other tropical species are in one clade, and the temperate species like ours are in a second clade.
-So far only ITS has been examined, but they don't seem to belong together and maybe not even in the same family.
-A multi-gene study is needed.
-For now, I follow Zhang and call our species Lentaria B in my tree.
-The true Lentaria, Lentaria A (with smooth spores), are near or possibly even inside the older Ramaria-like genus Phaeoclavulina (with spiny spores).
-As for our Lentaria, Lentaria B (with smooth spores), they may be in a clade with four smaller clades of Ramaria subgenus Lentoramaria (with warty spores that are duller and rounder than the sharper spines of Phaeoclavulina) and Clavariadelphus, which are clubs, not corals.
-If this is true, then either all those species may need to be placed in the oldest genus, Clavariadelphus, or Ramaria subgenus Lentoramaria may need to be split into 4 cryptic genera.
-Neither is an ideal solution.
-A multi-gene study is needed.
-Lentaria are conifer wood-inhabiting, pale corals with smooth spores, a lot like Clavulina, but those grow on the ground.
+Lentaria - conifer wood-inhabiting, pale corals with smooth spores, a lot like Clavulina, but those grow on the ground.
 Also unlike Clavulina, Lentaria are sometimes bitter, not as highly branched and with white tips that look less "busy".
 They are even more likely to be mistaken for some wood-inhabiting pale Ramaria, but those are usually taller and have warty or spiny spores, unlike the short fruitbodies and smooth spores of Lentaria.
+Lentaria may need to be split.
+One possibility is that the tropical species, Lentaria A, will keep the name Lentaria, and our temperate species, Lentaria B, may be moved into Kavinia.
 Hydnocristella - a toothed crust genus with a fluffy white subiculum.
+Multi-gene trees shows that this genus needs to be absorbed into Lentaria.
 Kavinia - another toothed crust with a fluffy white subiculum but with green teeth instead of white teeth.
-It may be paraphyletic inside Lentaria B and may need to be moved into whatever genus our Lentaria end up being called, or perhaps Lentaria B will be split up even further.
-Again, a multi-gene study is needed to find out.
-Ramaricium - more crusts, more details later. abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
+Kavinia may be paraphyletic inside Lentaria B, so perhaps those Lentaria may be moved to Kavinia.
+Ramaricium - more crusts, more details later, but these may be moved to Kavinia as well. abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times. |

 Summary of Interesting Results